 Insurance and Retirement Accounts: These accounts commonly have beneficiary designations.
 A beneficiary is a person to whom the account will pass at the account owner's death.
 It's very similar to a TOD or POD, discussed above.
 However, it's very important to name primary and secondary beneficiaries, and to keep these updated so that when the account owner dies, there is a living beneficiary to whom the account can pass.
 If there is no living beneficiary, then the account will become part of the account owner's probate estate.

 Business interests: A well-planned business will have an LLC Operating Agreement or Corporate Bylaws that address the issues surrounding death of an owner, and management succession.
 If the organizational documents of the business address it, the business's ownership interest passes to named or readily identifiable persons by operation of contract law, not probate.
 This is sometimes referred to as a Buy-Sell Agreement and Management Succession Plan.
-It helps to have a good lawyer to set this up.

 Copyright © 2018 Crossroads Legal: bankruptcy, estate planning, and probate lawyer in Jackson, Michigan.
 We are a debt relief agency helping people file for bankruptcy relief under the bankruptcy code.
 This is advertising material for a law firm.
 Thomas Trent Harris is the attorney responsible for this website's content.